hizzyjs/hizzyjs.github.io/docs/guide/config.md

 });
 ```

 Hizzy also directly supports TS config files.
-You can use `hizzy.config.ts` with the `defineConfig` helper as well.
+You can use `hizzy.config.mts` with the `defineConfig` helper as well.

 ## Conditional Config